Continual Learning of Context-dependent Processing in Neural Networks: Context Dependent Processing Module

-Although a system that can learn many different mapping rules in an online, sequential manner and needs only small sample size is highly desirable, such a system cannot accomplish context-dependent learning by itself.
-To achieve that, the contextual information need to interact with the sensory information properly to 1) change the representation of sensory information to allow different processing across contexts, but 2) not to distort the content of sensory information.
-To this end, here we adopted a solution inspired by primate PFC.
-The PFC receives sensory inputs as well as the contextual information, which enables it to choose the sensory features that are most relevant to the present task to guide action.
-To mimic such an architecture, we added a module before the OWM-trained classifier, which was fed with both sensory feature vectors and contextual information (Fig.~\ref{OWM in celebA}A).
-Mathematically, this module serves the role of rotating the sensory input space according to the contextual information (Fig.~\ref{OWM in celebA}B, see Methods for details), thereby changing the representation of sensory information without interfering with its content.
-The rotation of the input space also makes it possible for OWM to be applied for identical sensory inputs in different contexts.
-To demonstrate the effectiveness of this PFC-like module, we trained the system to classify a set of faces according to 40 different attributes \cite{Liu2015celebA}, i.e., to learn 40 different mappings sequentially with the same sensory inputs.
-The contextual information was chosen randomly for individual tasks to demonstrate that the system can work with arbitrary coding schemes for context.
-Fig.~\ref{OWM in celebA}C shows that the system sequentially learned all 40 different, yet context-specific mapping rules with a single classifier, with the accuracy very close to that achieved by multi-task training, in which the network was trained to classify all 40 attributes by using 40 separate classifiers (Fig.~\ref{OWM in celebA}D).
-In addition, similar to the results obtained in learning Chinese characters, the network exhibited an ability to learn context-dependent processing quickly.
-With the simple task of classifying males from females, $\sim$20 faces were enough to reach the learning plateau.
-Even for more difficult tasks such as classifying whether a face is attractive, $\sim$100 samples were enough to reach the plateau (Fig.~\ref{OWM in celebA}E), indicating the ability to adapt quickly in highly dynamic environments with regularities changing with the contexts.
+Although a system that can learn many different mapping rules in an online and sequential manner is highly desirable, such a system cannot accomplish context-dependent learning by itself.
+To achieve that, contextual information needs to interact with sensory information properly.
+Here we adopted a solution inspired by the primate PFC.
+The PFC receives sensory inputs as well as contextual information, which enables it to choose sensory features most relevant to the present task to guide action\cite{Mante2013,Siegel2015,Fuster2015}.
+To mimic this architecture, we added the context-dependent processing (CDP) module before the OWM-trained classifier, which was fed with both sensory feature vectors and contextual information (Fig.~\ref{OWM in celebA}a).
+The CDP module consists of an encoder sub-module, which transforms contextual information to proper controlling signals, and a ``rotator" sub-module, which uses controlling signals to manipulate the processing of sensory inputs.
+The encoder sub-module is trainable and learns in a continual way with the OWM.
+Mathematically, the context-dependent manipulation serves by rotating the sensory input space according to the contextual information (Fig.~\ref{OWM in celebA}b, see Methods), thereby changing the representation of sensory information without interfering with its content.
+The rotation of the input space allows for OWM to be applied for identical sensory inputs in different contexts.
+To demonstrate the effectiveness of this CDP module, we trained the system to classify a set of faces according to 40 different attributes \cite{Liu2015celebA}, i.e., to learn 40 different mappings sequentially with the same sensory inputs.
+The contextual information was the embedding vectors \cite{Radim2012} of the corresponding task names, which were projected to control the rotation of the sensory inputs.
+As shown in Fig.~\ref{OWM in celebA}c, the system sequentially learned all 40 different, context-specific mapping rules with a single classifier.
+The accuracy was very close to that achieved by multi-task training, in which the network was trained to classify all 40 attributes using 40 separate classifiers (Fig.~\ref{OWM in celebA}d).
+In addition, similar to the results obtained in learning Chinese characters, the network was able to learn context-dependent processing quickly.
+Here, $\sim$20 faces were enough to reach the learning plateau for both simple, e.g., male vs. female, and difficult, e.g., attractive vs unattractive, tasks (Fig.~\ref{OWM in celebA}e).
+In the experiment, our approach achieved better performance with fewer samples in comparison with other methods for continual learning, indicating its potential to enable a system to adapt quickly in highly dynamic environments with regularities changing with contexts (Supplementary Fig. 2b).
+Interestingly, we found that the CDP module was able to identify the meaningful signal from the contextual inputs with noise (Supplementary Fig. 3 and Supplementary Table 4, see Methods for task details) and to learn how to use the contextual information effectively (Supplementary Fig. 4).
+These results indicate that our approach allows the system to infer the correct context signal from experience and use it properly.
+Importantly, such an ability would open the door for an intelligent agent to explore environments and gradually learn its regularities in an autonomous way.